Tricky1975/CLEO/readme.md

 Two reasons.
 Notepad is beyond terrible, and that is actually an insult to all other things that are beyond terrible.
 Second, notepad, opens a window and that is precisely what I do NOT want.
 Want wanted the editor to live inside the cli window and in there alone!
 That makes recommendations for better editors like notepad++, or geany or atom etc etc userless! :P

+### Why not use VIM?

+I hope you're kidding!
+If not, maybe I can recommend you to find a good psychiatrist since you really need one, or you wouldn't have asked me that question.
+And that summarizes how I think about VIM!

 ### WIP

 This is yet a work in progress.
 I will only release binaries once the tool has been fully set up to work satisfactory.